canopyinc/canopy-api-php-classes/README.md

 canopy-api-php-classes
 ======================

-A full set of simple PHP classes for interacting with Canopy's API.
+A full set of simple PHP classes for interacting with Canopy's REST API.
 For more info, see the [full API reference docs at Canopy](http://canopyvoice.com/docs/api.php).

 ## USAGE